PalMuc/CalcBiomin/README.md

 # CalcBiomin

 This repository contains scripts and input data for the analyses described in the paper:
-**“Genetic parallels in biomineralization of the calcareous sponge *Sycon ciliatum* and stony corals”.** by Voigt O, Wilde MV, Fröhlich T, Fradusco B, Vargas S, Wörheide G A DOI will be added as soon as it is available.
+**“Genetic parallels in biomineralization of the calcareous sponge *Sycon ciliatum* and stony corals”** by Voigt O, Wilde MV, Fröhlich T, Fradusco B, Vargas S, Wörheide G.

+A DOI will be added as soon as it is available.

 The repository is organized to replicate RNA-seq analyses (DESeq2 DGE, WGCNA), annotation, and GO enrichment.

 ---